Client: Texas State University

 MEP Engineer: Shah Smith

 Landscape Architect: Coleman & Associates

 Information Technology: DataCom

 Cost Estimating: Vermeulens

 The building creates a new research laboratory and associated support space, instructional spaces and administrative spaces related to the College of Science and Engineering.
 Through a focused workshop session with users, the existing program was updated to support new ideas and opportunities to accommodate the inevitable changes in pedagogies and learning styles.
-With this update the TreanorHL + Alamo team is designing collaborative laboratories and a ‘maker space’ which is designed to create a bridge between instruction, research, peer support and overall student development.
+With this update the TreanorHL + Alamo team designed collaborative laboratories and a ‘maker space’ which is designed to create a bridge between instruction, research, peer support and overall student development.

-New student project fabrication spaces will have flexible infrastructure systems to allow design and fabrication of multiple types of projects.
+New student project fabrication spaces have flexible infrastructure systems to allow design and fabrication of multiple types of projects.